 With about 150 different spice blends lining the shelves of our stores, people are always curious to know what inspired all of these unique flavor combinations.
 So we’d like to share with you the inside scoop on how our Black Onyx Chocolate Sugar was created.

 What is the story behind Black Onyx Chocolate Sugar?

 Originally, we set out with the thought of creating something special for Valentine’s Day.
 In talking about Valentine’s Day, we always come back to chocolate.
 Our Baker’s Brew coffee and cocoa blend has become a customer favorite.
-In addition, we have two cocoa blends: Mexican (blended with cinnamon) and Mayan (with the kick of a few different chiles).
-The popularity of these blends tells us that, like us, our customers love cocoa!
+In addition, we have a delicious Mexican Cocoa that is blended with cinnamon and vanilla.

 That’s when Savory Spice Shop founder Mike Johnston got an idea.
 Our vanilla sugars are popular, so why not create chocolate sugar just for Valentine’s Day?
 Chocolate sugar was a great idea and Mike ultimately created a recipe that would become Black Onyx Chocolate Sugar.